BigJammes/Sylvania-Info/content/Sylvania!/Player Characters/Damseol (DM Info).md

 	Definitely make this a long lost noble child situation Tie in the family crest to the scholar sent to the island?

-Ayanna AND Elisabeth AND Cedrick are her connection to the prophecy, but Ayanna was the member of the adventuring party.
+Ayanna AND Cedrick are her connection to the prophecy, but Ayanna was the member of the adventuring party.